n132/BeapOverflow/README.md

+# BeapOverflow (Bss Overflow -> Heap Overflow)

+This is a finding for address randomization.
+There could be no gap between the `bss` segment and the heap area.

+It's not a secure design since people can overflow from `bss` to heap and partially write important data on the tcache management structure.

+We can brute force 0x2000 times (ideally) to perform BeapOverflow.

+But we need to overflow at least more than one page on `bss`, which is rare.

-# Fix Update
+# Patch

-This issue is fixed at this [commit][2]
-But the .bss can still connect to the heap.
-The chance is 1024/1G, which is small enough
+I reported this issue to linux kernel security team and this issue is fixed at this [commit][2] But the `.bss` can still connect to the heap.
+The chance is 1024/1G, which is too small to exploit in most case

 ```diff
 unsigned long arch_randomize_brk(struct mm_struct *mm)